NixOS/rfcs/rfcs/0132-use-meson-to-build-nix.md

 - Other building systems (cmake, waf, premake etc.)
   - Their strenghts and weaknesses should be evaluated.
     - Tools strongly tied to other programming languages are strongly discouraged, because they further complexifies the bootstrap route as discussed above.
-Namely, waf is basically a Python libraries, whereas premake is a Lua library.
+      - Namely, waf is basically a Python library, whereas premake is a Lua library.
     - Cmake has many noteworthy advantages:
       - Can generates Make- and Ninja-compatible scripts;
       - Supports Windows NT